Regression Discontinuity Designs Under Interference: Framework

 Boundary average causal effects can be written as weighted averages of causal effects across the effective treatment boundary:

 where $f(x_i, \bm{x}_{\smallN_i})$ is the joint density of $X_i$ and $\pscore$ and $\tau_{d,g|d',g'}\ppoint = \CE{Y_i(d,g) - Y_i(d',g')}{(X_i, \pscore) = \ppoint}$, is the the average causal effect of the effective treatment $(d,g)$ compared to $(d',g')$ at a point $\ppoint$\footnote{We refer to Appendix \ref{app:pointeff} for discussion on the identification and estimation of causal effects at a point of the effective treatment boundary.}.
 The integral in \eqref{eq:boundaryeffects} is taken with respect to the $|\mathcal{S}_i| + 1 - \bar{s}$-dimensional Hausdorff measure.
-Specifically, because $\Frontier$ is a union of linear pieces, the integral can be written as a sum of integrals with respect to the $|S_i| + 1 - \bar{s}$-dimensional surface measure over each linear component. (see Appendix \ref{appendix:mainresults} and proof of Theorem \ref{th:cont} for more details).
+Specifically, because $\Frontier$ is a union of linear pieces, the integral can be written as a sum of integrals with respect to the $|S_i| + 1 - \bar{s}$-dimensional surface measure over each linear component (see Supplementary Material \ref{appendix:boundformal} for more details).

 We can further distinguish between boundary direct average effects and boundary indirect average effects.
 Specifically, \emph{boundary direct average effects}, defined as

 for $g \in \mathcal{G}_i$, isolate the (local) impact of the individual treatment for a fixed level of $G_i$.
 In contrast, \emph{boundary indirect effects}, given by